 Inherent in the Company's fixed price contracts, are certain business risks, including market risk and credit risk.
 Market risk is the risk that the price of oil and natural gas will change, either favorably or unfavorably, in response to changing market conditions.
 Credit risk is the risk of loss from nonperformance by the Company's counterparty to a contract.
-The Company does not currently require collateral from any of its counterparties nor do its counterparties require collateral from the Company.
+The Company may be required to post collateral depending on the cumulative balance owed to a counterparty on a mark-to-market basis.

-The Company enters into certain commodity derivative instruments to mitigate commodity price risk associated with a portion of its future natural gas production and related cash flows.
-The natural gas revenues and cash flows are affected by changes in commodity product prices, which are volatile and cannot be accurately predicted.
+The Company enters into certain commodity derivative instruments to mitigate commodity price risk associated with a portion of its future natural gas and oil production and related cash flows.
+The natural gas and oil revenues and cash flows are affected by changes in commodity product prices, which are volatile and cannot be accurately predicted.
 The objective for holding these commodity derivatives is to protect the operating revenues and cash flows related to a portion of the future natural gas sales from the risk of significant declines in commodity prices, which helps ensure the Company's ability to fund the capital budget.

 Epsilon has historically elected not to designate any of its financial commodity derivative contracts as accounting hedges and, accordingly, accounts for these financial commodity derivative contracts using the mark-to-market accounting method.
-Under this accounting method, changes in the fair value of outstanding financial instruments are recognized as gains or losses in the period of change and are recorded as gain (loss) on derivative contracts on the consolidated statements of operations and comprehensive income.
+Under this accounting method, changes in the fair value of outstanding financial instruments are recognized as gains or losses in the period of change and are recorded as (loss) gain on derivative contracts on the consolidated statements of operations and comprehensive income.
 The related cash flow impact is reflected in cash flows from operating activities.
+During 2024, Epsilon recognized losses on financial commodity derivative contracts of \$391,147.
+This amount included cash received on the settlement of these contracts of \$1,196,656.
 During 2023, Epsilon recognized gains on financial commodity derivative contracts of \$3,130,055.
-This amount included cash received on the settlement of these contracts of \$3,251,890.
-During 2022, Epsilon recognized gains on financial commodity derivative cash paid on the settlement of these contracts of \$236,077.
-This amount included cash paid on the settlement of these contracts of \$1,225,837.
+This amount included cash paid on the settlement of these contracts of \$3,251,890.